Risk Factors Dashboard

 Furthermore, because catastrophic events are inherently uncertain, Ashland's business continuity plans may not address every potential scenario and may not fully protect it from all such events.
 In addition, insurance maintained by Ashland to protect against property damage, loss of business and other related consequences resulting from catastrophic events is subject to various deductibles and coverage limitations, depending on the nature of the risk insured.
 This insurance may not be sufficient to cover all of Ashland’s damages or damages to others in the event of a catastrophe.
 In addition, insurance related to these types of risks may not be available now or, if available, may not be available in the future at commercially reasonable rates.

 Consumer preference is increasingly impacted by awareness of and a response to climate change.
 Consumers are increasingly demanding responsibly sourced and manufactured products.
-An inability to respond to consumer demands through environmental, social and governance (ESG) innovation could lead to a loss of sales to competitors providing more sustainable product offerings.
+An inability to respond to consumer demands through environmental, social and governance ("ESG") innovation could lead to a loss of sales to competitors providing more sustainable product offerings.

 Energy availability and pricing has been impacted by geopolitical events and may be impacted by climate related legislation and regulations.
 As climate legislation increases in many countries, the availability of conventional and nonrenewable energy may be increasingly limited and prices may continue to increase.
 Where demand exceeds energy capacity, energy disruptions such as brown out or black out events are possible, leading to business interruption and quality/operational impacts.
 Failure to respond to or mitigate this risk could lead to increased cost and business impacts.

 Globally, the availability of fresh, potable water is a growing concern, where water withdrawal can exceed the rates of surface and groundwater replenishment in critical basins, rivers, or other bodies of water.
-This concern continues to increase for Ashland and for the global supply chain where fresh water is a key resource for manufacturing operations.
-Failure to respond to this risk could lead to business interruptions and impact the availability and pricing of product.
+This concern continues to increase for Ashland

 Ashland sources several key natural raw materials that contain processed timber, palm, soy, and other harvested or farmed raw materials.
 Deforestation is an increasing concern where the irresponsible harvest of these raw materials can lead to loss of critical forests and habitats.
-Ashland has engaged in several supply chain certifications in an effort to source sustainable raw materials; however, the availability of these raw materials may be limited in the future.
+Additional sourcing of these materials is under increasing scrutiny due to deforestation, and the availability of these raw materials may be limited in the future.
 Additional sourcing of these materials is under increasing scrutiny due to deforestation.
 Failure to source responsibly and respond to or mitigate the risk could lead to business impacts and increased cost.
-Failure to respond to or mitigate this risk could lead to increased cost and business impacts.

 Ashland’s customers could change their products in a way that reduces the demand for Ashland’s products.